Man dead after suspected overdose at Montebello Rockfest | CBC News

 9 hospitalized since music festival kicked off Thursday, paramedics say

-A 25-year-old man has died from a suspected drug overdose during the Montobello Rockfest music festival in western Quebec.
+A 25-year-old man has died from a suspected drug overdose during the Montebello Rockfest music festival in western Quebec.

 Gatineau paramedics at the festival campground, approximately halfway between Ottawa and Montreal, were notified of a man in cardiac arrest at about 8 a.m.
 Friday.